 This course is an introduction to issues relating to business finance, focusing on corporate finance.
 The course will introduce financial markets, financial planning, forecasting and evaluation.
 The course will concentrate on the time value of money and its use in valuing financial assets and evaluating risk and return.
 The course will also include an introductory discussion on weighted average cost of capital, capital budgeting, capital structure, and short term financial management, and financing assets.
-Prerequisites: ACCT 210, MATH 270 or permission of instructor.
-Fall, Spring,
+Prerequisites: ACCT 210, BUSN 270 (or MATH 270) or permission of instructor.
+Fall, Spring.